nycmeshnet/nycmeshnet.github.io/faq/index.md

 No. Once you buy a router and install it you are part of NYC Mesh.
 There are no additional costs.

+If you are benefitting from the network, or you would like to help us extend the network you may be interested in a small [monthly donation](/donate)

 **Is this a replacement for my current Internet connection?**

 Probably not at the moment.
 Most members are sharing their internet.
 If you have line-of-sight to another member or they are very close by you can ask if it is OK to share internet.
 We encourage people to share or make deals with their neighbors.

 Currently, you can use the mesh as a backup Internet connection.
 If you are within range of the mesh, your router will automatically use the fastest Internet connection.
 This means you will have a backup Internet connection if your own Internet connection fails.

-We are talking to people about providing independent service either through an ISP or peering, but this is a while off.
+We will soon be providing independent service through peering at an internet exchange point.
+If you have line-of-sight to this "supernode" you will have a fast, reliable connection.

 **What can I do on the mesh that I can't do on the Internet?**